dioneapp/getdione.app/apps/docs/src/pages/user-guide/exploring-apps.md

 # Exploring Apps

-Dione makes it easy to discover new apps.
-The main screen is divided into two sections: **Featured** and **Explore**.
+Discover new applications easily through our main dashboard, divided into **Featured** and **Explore**.

-## Featured
+## 1. Featured

-The **Featured** section showcases a curated list of apps recommended by the Dione team.
-This is a great place to start if you're looking for high-quality and popular applications.
+A curated selection of the best apps, hand-picked by the Dione team.
+Start here to find popular and high-quality tools.

-## Explore
+## 2. Explore

-The **Explore** section provides a powerful search engine to find specific apps.
-You can search by name, category, or tag, and apply filters for platform, language, and more.
+Use the search engine to find exactly what you need.

+-   **Search**: By name, category, or tag.
+-   **Filters**: Narrow down by category, tags, downloads, and more.

 ![Home screen](/images/home.png)